LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 ## More Wins

 -  Met & talked with many friendly folks, including but not limited to:
-    - Chris Oliver about his customer service
+    - Chris Oliver about his customer service approach
     - Andrea Formera about her Rails World talk
     - Adam McCrea about Judoscale at the Clio party
-    - Jeremy & Jess from IndieRails about many things
+    - Jeremy & Jess from IndieRails
     - Aaron Patterson about his closing keynote
     - Product Managers at Shopify
 - First time in Canada - Beaver tail and Poutine!
 - All the info & stories shared in the tracks and Lightning talks
 - Top quality merch & stickers acquired.
 And [Rails has a new store!](https://merch.rubyonrails.org/)